 This story is published in partnership with the Energy News Network, a nonprofit news organization that covers the transition to clean energy.

 These compact growing spaces also leave room for solar energy to grow outside.
-An adjacent two rows of solar panels will be capable of producing 20 kilowatt-hours a year.
+An adjacent two rows of solar panels will be capable of producing up to 20 kilowatts of electricity a year.

 The solar cells will provide electricity to heat and run the watering equipment for the domes.
 The food and surplus electricity will go directly to nearby homes.
 And the planning and execution of this so-called agrivoltaic project will be an example to be spread across the grid to planners, farmers and engineers interested in learning more about this new way of using farmland to grow both food and electricity at the same time.